The Chairman of the Board. Ol' Blue Eyes. The Voice. Leader of the Rat Pack.

 - On the Town (1949): The last of three musicals co-starring Gene Kelly.

-- From Here to Eternity (1953): Won the Oscar for Best Supporting Actor.
+- From Here to Eternity (1953): Won him the Academy Award for Best Supporting Actor.

 - Suddenly (1954): Featured Sinatra playing an assassin with a high-powered rifle planning to kill the president.
-Lots of myths surround it: Lee Harvey Oswald supposedly watched it a month prior to the assassination of Kennedy and Sinatra allegedly tried to have the film removed from circulation after the event (though this was later proven untrue).
-Now in the public domain.
+Lots of myths surround it: Lee Harvey Oswald supposedly watched it a month prior to the assassination of JFK and Sinatra allegedly tried to have the film removed from circulation after the event (though this was later proven untrue).
+It's now in the public domain.

 - Guys and Dolls (1955)